-The Company enters into securities borrowing and lending transactions and agreements to repurchase and resell securities to obtain securities for settlement and to earn residual interest rate spreads.
-Under these agreements and transactions, the Company either receives or provides collateral, including equity, corporate debt and U.S. government securities.
-Under many agreements the Company is permitted to sell or repledge securities received as collateral and use these securities to secure repurchase agreements, enter into securities lending transactions or deliver to these securities to counterparties to cover customer short positions.
-Amounts relating to transactions at June 30, 2012 are summarized as follows (millions):
+The Company enters into securities borrowing and lending transactions and agreements to repurchase and resell securities to finance trading inventory, to obtain securities for settlement and to earn residual interest rate spreads.
+In addition, the Company's customers pledge their securities owned to collateralize margin loans.
+Under these transactions, the Company either receives or provides collateral, including equity, corporate debt and U.S. government securities.
+Under many agreements, the Company is permitted to sell or repledge securities received as collateral and use these securities to secure repurchase agreements, enter into securities lending transactions or deliver these securities to counterparties to cover short positions.